-The primary purpose of the athletic program is to promote physical, mental, social, emotional, and moral well-being of the participants.
-It is our desire that athletics will be a positive force in preparing youth for an enriching and vital role in American life.
+The primary purpose of the athletic program is to promote the physical, mental, social, emotional, and moral well-being of the participants.
+We desire that athletics will positively prepare youth for an enriching and vital role in American life.

-The athletic program is an important and integral part of the total school program and is open to participation by all students regardless of individual differences.
-Through voluntary participation, the athlete gives time, energy, and loyalty to the program.
-She/he also accepts the training, rules, regulations, and responsibilities, which are unique to an athletic program.
+The athletic program is an essential and integral part of the total school program and is open to participation by all students regardless of individual differences.
+The athlete gives time, energy, and loyalty to the program through voluntary participation.
+They also accept the training, rules, regulations, and responsibilities unique to an athletic program.

-In order to contribute to the welfare of the group and to meet the goals and objectives set for each sport, the athlete must willingly assume these obligations as the role demands and must keep in mind that the athlete must make sacrifices not required of others.
+To contribute to the group's welfare and meet the goals and objectives set for each sport, the athlete must willingly assume these obligations as the role demands and keep in mind that the athlete must make sacrifices not required of others.